Working with raster data

 Digital elevation model for the Hunter Valley, overlayed with the `HV100` sampling sites.

 So we may want to export this raster to a suitable format for further work in a standard GIS environment.
 See the help file for writeRaster to get information regarding the supported grid types that data can be exported.
-For demonstration, we will export our data to ESRI Ascii ascii, as it is a common and universal raster format.
+For demonstration, we will export our data to GeoTIFF format, as this is widely used and well supported format.

 ## resolution : 100, 100 (x, y)